On the conjugate weight function and ultradifferentiable classes of entire functions: The weight sequence setting

 \section{The weight sequence setting}

 In this section we focus on the case $\omega=\omega_{\mathbf{M}}$, i.e. when the weight function is expressed in terms of a given weight sequence $\mathbf{M}$. $\omega_{\mathbf{M}}$ denotes the corresponding \emph{associated weight function} and due to this additional information we can consider $\omega_{\mathbf{M}}^{\ast}$ and $\omega_{\mathbf{M}^{\ast}}$, $\mathbf{M}^{\ast}$ denoting the \emph{conjugate sequence} introduced and used in \cite{microclasses}.
 Thus the goal is to establish a precise connection between both notions: the conjugate in the weight function and in the weight sequence framework.
+Frequently, we use the following estimates (with the convention $0^0:=1$):

+The first estimate is clear and the second one follows, as recognized by one of the anonymous referees in the report, by the power series expansion of the exponential function since $e^p=\sum_{k=0}^{+\infty}\frac{p^k}{k!}\ge\frac{p^p}{p!}$ for all $p\in\NN$.
+Indeed, formally \emph{Stirling's formula} is not required to prove \eqref{Stirlinglike} and note that these useful estimates appear regularly in this context in the literature and also in some of the author's works.